Wiradjuri: Sites of significance

+Geography: Wiradjuri country

 The Wiradjuri are the largest Aboriginal group in New South Wales.
 They once occupied a vast area in central New South Wales, on the plains running north and south to the west of the Blue Mountains.
 The area was known as "the land of the three rivers", the Wambuul (Macquarie), the Kalare later known as the Lachlan and the Murrumbidgee, or Murrumbidjeri.

 Norman Tindale estimated the territorial range of the Wiradjuri tribal lands at 127000 km2.
 Their eastern borders ran from north to south from above Mudgee, down to the foothills of the Blue Mountains east of Lithgow and Oberon, and east of Cowra, Young and Tumut and south to the upper Murray at Albury and east to about Tumbarumba.
 The southern border ran to Howlong.
 Its western reaches went along Billabong Creek to beyond Mossgiel.
 They extended southwest to the vicinity of Hay and Narrandera.
 Condobolin southwards to Booligal, Carrathool, Wagga Wagga, Cootamundra, Parkes, Trundle; Gundagai, Boorowa, and Rylstone, Wellington, and Carcoar all lay within Wiradjuri territory.

 The Murray River forms the Wiradjuri's southern boundary and the change from woodland to open grassland marks their eastern boundary.